-&lt;sup>1 For information concerning placement on promotional tracks, see Section V.
+For information concerning placement on promotional tracks, see Section V.

-&lt;sup>2 Years given are referred to as completed full-time semesters.
+$^{2}$ Years given are referred to as completed full-time semesters.
 Two full time semesters is equivalent to one year.

-&lt;sup>3If a faculty member moves from one academic division to another, he or she must be reviewed by the Fixed-Term Faculty Review Committee.
+&lt;sup>3If a faculty member moves from one academic division to another, they must be reviewed by the Fixed-Term Faculty Review Committee.
 The Committee and the Seaver Dean's office will make a determination as to the appropriateness of the change and decide whether adjustments should be made as to placement.
 If the highest academic degree is not in the area where the major teaching is to be done, there could be a change in the type and level of the appointment.